 This is the case definition for shiga toxin-producing Escherichia coli.

-- Detection of shiga toxin gene by PCR** from a clinical specimen
+- Detection of a shiga toxin gene by PCR** from a clinical specimen

 Clinical illness in a person who is epidemiologically linked to a confirmed case, which would include persons with hemolytic uremic syndrome (HUS).

 Clinical illness is characterized by diarrhea (often bloody) and abdominal cramps.
 Illness may be complicated by hemolytic uremic syndrome (HUS), thrombocytopenia purpura (TTP), or pulmonary edema with no other identifiable cause.
 Asymptomatic infections may also occur.